 Mary is a retired tax accountant who has spent 40 years in the profession.

-During the years bring up three sons she has served on various kindergarten and school committees/boards
+Over the years Mary has raised three sons and has served on various kindergarten and school committees/boards

-Mary who has always enjoyed all forms of theatre and now as a grandmother of 3 young girls is keen to
+Mary has always enjoyed all types of theatre and performance and now as a grandmother of 3 young girls, is keen to

 be part of a team who are dedicated to providing exciting arts and cultural activities for children that encourage the

 development of their young creative abilities.